Pieshka/minibox-pppoe-annihilator/README.md

 ### Configuration using a web browser

 The Minibox has a built-in HTTP server through which it can be configured.
-The default IP address on the LAN side is `192.168.77.1/24` (the DHCP server is **NOT** working).
+The default IP address on the LAN side is `192.168.77.1/24`.
 However, it is worth bearing in mind that when we correctly configure the PPPoE client and it establishes a session, the IP address of the LAN interface will change.
 The simplest case is with a /32 mask, because then we can set any IP address (without a mask).
 For other modes, the address is selected based on the one assigned by the operator (usually the first available one).

 Configuration via a browser is the recommended method, as WebAPI and internal scripts ensure that no damage occurs.
 The interface shown in the image below is very clear and equipped with additional help features.